 Offered at Chicago Zoological Society-Brookfield Zoo.

-The focus of this course is the study of the Great Lakes watershed, combining classroom work with field science inquiry and research.
+The focus of this course is the study of the biology of the Great Lakes watershed, combining classroom work with field science inquiry and research.
 In addition to exploring the general function of watersheds, students become familiar with historical and contemporary human influences on ecosystems within the watershed basin, and they discuss and understand negative human impacts including point and non-point source pollution, multiple-stressors, “urban stream syndrome,” and local sewage treatment and its relationship to the basin.
-Students gain skills observing, testing and describing biotic and abiotic characteristics of area watershed ecosystems and understand the status of threatened and endangered species in the watershed basin.
+Students gain skills observing and describing biotic and abiotic characteristics of area watershed ecosystems and understand the status of threatened and endangered species in the watershed basin.

 Offered at Chicago Zoological Society-Brookfield Zoo.